Dak0r/TextAdventureJS/README.md

 inventoryAdd {objectId}
  ```
 Adds the item to users inventory

-*Note: Currently the user can only hold one item, and the currently equippred item will be silently replaced with the new one.*
+***Note:** Currently the user can only hold one item!
+The currently equipped item will be silently replaced with the new one, if the user picks up a second one.*

 #### inventoryRemove
  ```
 inventoryRemove {objectId}
  ```
 Removes the item from users inventory
- *Note: the objectId is currently unchecked, what ever item the user is currently holding will be removed from the inventory*